Demographics of South America: Racial

 Brazil also comprises the largest Hungarian, Estonian and Finnish diasporas, being followed by Argentina in terms of nationalities of Uralic languages.
 Argentina has the largest French and Irish populations, respectively 6 million and 1 million, while Argentine Patagonia is home to Welsh and Swedish colonies.
 Brazil and Chile are also home to considerable French ancestry populations.
 A great part of the French immigrants in Chile were of Basque descent, with the number of Basques estimated at 4 million.
 Chile has 800 thousand British and Irish people.
 Brazil and Argentina also have sizable British Latin American populations, being the responsible for the introduction of football in the 19th century.

 The number of Gypsies or Romani people revolves around 1.120 million, with a possibility of being much higher, being spread all over the continent.
 Most of the Romanis in Brazil are of Eastern European and Baltic background, while most of the Gypsies in Argentina, Chile and Colombia came from Spain.

 South America is also home to 124 million Castizo, Mestizo or Caboclo people (citizens whose DNA is mostly European spanning from 65 to 90% European genes with considerable Indigenous admixture) and 27 million people with pure Indigenous extraction, mostly found in Peru, Bolivia, Ecuador, South of Colombia and parts of Chile and Northwest Argentina.
 Mestizos make the majority in Paraguay, Venezuela, Colombia and Ecuador.

 Black phenotype and Mulatto population are respectively 18 and 48 million, when combined 66 million.
 Mulattos have a range of 60 to 80% European genes and are mostly found in Brazil, Colombia, Venezuela, Ecuador, Guyana, Suriname and French Guiana where French ancestry Mulattos are the majority.
 To a much smaller percentage degree they can be found in Argentina, Uruguay, Chile, Bolivia and Paraguay.
 The Guianas region where today are the independent states of Guyana and Suriname as well as France overseas department of French Guiana is home to the Maroons (formerly called "Bush Negroes") who are of African descent, with some Amerindian admixture.
 The Maroons, descendants of escaped African slaves, live primarily along the Maroni River.

 Most East Indian Hindus and Muslims live in Guyana and Suriname which is also home to a large Muslim Javanese community.
 East Indians are the vast majority in Guyana, followed by Blacks and also the majority in Suriname where they are followed by Maroons and Creoles.

 Indonesians from the island of Java make 13.7% of Suriname's population which figures as 275 thousand Javanese people.
-Dutch Surinamese or Boeroes make the minority of the country due to the fact that most of the Dutch emigrated to Brazil or returned to the Netherlands after Suriname's independence.
+Dutch Surinamese or Boeroes make the minority of the country due to the fact that most of the Dutch emigrated to the Netherlands after Suriname's independence.